ryanp0126/AI-Dashboard/README.md

 2.  **OpenAI API Key**: You'll need an API key from OpenAI.
 You can get one by signing up on the [OpenAI platform](https://platform.openai.com/).
 To start using the API key, you have to provide a payment method and load some credits into your account.

-3.  **Data File**: A CSV file named `utility_bills.csv` containing your utility bill data.
-For now, this file must be in the same directory as the `test.py` script.
+3.  **Data File**: A CSV file named `utility_bills.csv` or something else containing your utility bill data.
+This file must be in the data folder in the same directory as the script.
+The file path should look like `data/utility_bills.csv`

 ## Setup and Installation